 Also, it's often more expensive to hire movers in the summer and early fall, when companies are booked solid.

-"Summer is the busiest time for all moving companies," said Regan Fishman, who works at Rabbit Movers, a Brooklyn-based moving company.
+"Summer is the busiest time for all moving companies," said Regan, who works at Rabbit Movers and asked that her last name not be used.
 "Demand increases exponentially, such that it is not uncommon for every major moving company to be without a vacancy at the end of the month."

 While renting a van on your own is usually cheaper than hiring movers, the costs can still add up.